-KEY WORDS DEFINITION Sex ratio Number of males per 100 females in a population Crude Birth Rate The number of live births per 1,000 persons in a population per year Crude Death Rate Number of deaths per 1,000 populations in a given year.
-Life Expectancy at Birth The average number of years a newborn is expected to live given the prevailing deaths rates.
-Annual Population growth Rate The average rate of population changes per year over a ten-year period Population Density Population per unit area (usually square meter) Birth Registration Percentage of children under age 5 whose births are reported/registered with the civil authorities.
-Gross Enrolment Rate Total number of students enrolled in a specific level of education, regardless of age, expressed as a percentage of the official school-age population corresponding to the same level of education in given school year.
+KEY WORDS DEFINITION Sex ratio Number of males per 100 females in a population Crude Birth Rate The number of live births per 1,000 persons in a population in a year Crude Death Rate Number of deaths per 1,000 populations in a given year.
+Life Expectancy at Birth The average number of years a newborn is expected to live given the prevailing deaths rates Annual Population growth Rate The average rate of population changes per year over a ten-year period Population Density Population per unit area (usually square meter) Birth Registration Percentage of children under age 5 whose births are reported/registered with the civil authorities Gross Enrolment Rate Total number of students enrolled in a specific level of education, regardless of age, expressed as a Percentage of the official school-age population corresponding to the same level of education in given schoolyear.
 Net Enrolment Rate Enrolment of the official age-group for a given level of education expressed as a percentage of the corresponding population.
-NER= Number of pupils of specified age in the cycle X 100 population of related school age.
-Primary school net attendance ratio Number of children of primary school age currently attending primary school.
-Secondary school net attendance ratio Number of children of secondary school age currently attending secondary school or higher.
-Gender Parity Index for primary Gender parity index (Ratio of girls to boys) in primary is the ratio of the number of female students enrolled at primary level of education to the number of male students in the same level.
+NER= Number of pupils of specified age in the cycle X100 Population of related school age Primary school net attendance ratio Number of children of primary school age currently attending primary school Secondary school net attendance ratio Number of children of secondary school age currently attending secondary school or higher Gender Parity Index for primary Gender parity index (Ratio of girls to boys) in primary is the ratio of the number of female students enrolled at primary level of education to the number of male students in the same level.
 Gender Parity Index for secondary Gender parity index (Ratio of girls to boys) in secondary is the ratio of the number of female students enrolled at secondary level of education to the number of male students in the same level.
 Total Fertility Rate The expected number of children a woman who survives to the end of the reproductive age span (15-49 years) would have during her lifetime if she experiences the given age at specific rate.
-Contraceptive Prevalence rate Percentage of women of reproductive age who are using (or whose partner is using) a contraceptive method.
-Infant mortality rate Probability of infants' death before celebrating their first birthday per 1,000 live births.
-Neo-natal mortality rate Probability of infants' death before celebrating the 28th day after their birthday per 1,000 live births.
-Post neo-natal mortality Probability of infants' death between the 29th and 360th days after their birthday per 1,000 live births.
-Under 5 age mortality Probability of dying of infants before celebrating the 5 birthdays per 1,000 live births.
-Maternal Mortality Ratio Probability of women's deaths that occur during pregnancy, child birth, or within 42 days of termination of pregnancy because of any cause related to or aggravated by the pregnancy or its management but not from accidental or incidental causes, expressed per 100,000 live births.
-Economic activity Covers all market production and certain types of non-market production, including production and processing of primary products for own consumption, own-account consumption (owner occupied dwellings) and other production of fixed assets for own use Employment This refers to the act that engages or occupies; that which consumes time or attention; office or post of business; service; agricultural employment; mechanical employments and public employments.
-This may be part time or full time, permanent or temporary.
-Employed persons Persons in paid employment who work for wage or salary in cash or in kind or both and have a formal job attachment.
-Employment status Refers to the status of an economically active person with respect to his/her position at his/her place of work and his/ her mode of Establishment This is an economic unit engaged in one or predominantly economic activity under single ownership or control and is situated at a single physical location.
+C o n t r a c e p t i v e Prevalence rate Percentage of women of reproductive age who are using (or whose partner is using) a contraceptive method.
+Infant mortality rate Probability of dying of infants before celebrating the first birthday per 1,000 live births Neonatal mortality rate Probability of dying of infants before celebrating the 28th day after birthday per 1,000 live births Post neonatal mortality Probability of dying of infants between the 29th and 360th days after birthday per 1,000 live births Under 5age mortality Probability of dying of infants before celebrating the 5 birthdays per 1,000 live births Maternal Mortality Ratio Probability of dying of women that occur during pregnancy, child births, or within 42 days of termination of pregnancy because of any cause related to or aggravated by the pregnancy or its management but not from accidental or incidental causes, expressed per 100,000 live births.